ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 There are a number of important qualities that a statistic may have.

-A pivotal statistic
+A pivotal quantity is a function of the data, and possibly parameters of the model, whose distribution does not depend on the parameter of interest.
+As noted above, the most common example is for a gaussian distribution, where the distribution of the quantity:

+$$
+q(x, \mu) = \frac{\bar{x} - \mu}{\sigma}
+$$

+is $gauss(q, 0, 1)$ and does not depend on $\mu$.
+As exemplified above, if one can define a pivotal quantity in terms of a parameter of interest (such that the pivotal quantity is defined  in terms of the parameter of interest but whose distribution is independent of the parameter of interest), then calculating confidence intervals is easy.

-A "sufficient statistic" is a function of the data that, for the purpose of inferring a given parameter, contains as much information as the raw data.
+As a somewhat related definition, a "sufficient statistic" is a function of the data that, for the purpose of inferring a given parameter, contains as much information as the raw data.
 Specifically, a statistic $t$ is sufficient if, given fixed values of $t$ and the parameter of interest $\mu$, the distribution of the data $x$ does not depend on $\mu$.
 A statistic is sufficient if and only if the likelihood can be written as:

 $$
 L(x | \mu) = h(x)g(t(x), \mu)
 $$

-where x is the data, \mu is the parameter of interest, and $t(x)$ is our test statistic.
+where x is the data, $\mu$ is the parameter of interest, and $t(x)$ is our test statistic.
 Specifically, this means that the part of the likelihood that depends on the parameter of interest $\mu$ only depends on x via $t(x)$.
 Intuitively, the $h(x)$ term gives us no information about $\mu$, so we can ignore it.
 In other words, for the purpose of performing inference on the $\mu$, one does not lose any information by summarizing the data with the value of the test statistic $t$.

 As an example, consider the gaussian distribution for a set of measurements $x_1...x_i$.
 We can write the likelihood as: